KernelEscape/kernelescape.github.io/privacy_policy.md

 * All cookie operations occur locally in the user's browser.
 * The Extension does not save, transmit, or analyze logins, passwords, API keys, transaction history, or any other personal data.

+## Data Processing Operations

+* Data is accessed locally on the user's device only upon his direct interaction with the Extension and the respective service it automates.
+The Extension does not run any background processes that collect data outside the user-initiated session.
+* All data is used exclusively locally within the user's browser to provide the core automation functionality.
+This includes using authentication tokens to create secure sessions with the third-party service API and transmitting necessary transaction details solely to execute the user commands.
+* Any data transmission occurs directly from the user's browser to the API servers of the third-party service where the automation takes place.
+This is a direct client-to-API-server connection.
+We do not have any intermediary servers that receive, store, or process this user data.

 ## No Data Collection

 * The Extension does not connect to third-party servers, except for the HTX exchange API as part of its automation functionality.